Food waste collections

 4. Your collection day

 Your outdoor food waste caddy or shared bin will be emptied each week on the same day as your waste and recycling bins, unless we’ve told you otherwise.
 Put all containers out at your collection point by 6am.
+Food waste is collected by a separate vehicle so your various containers may be picked up at different times throughout the day.

 What you can recycle in food waste collections